Max-le/CV-online/_posts/2020-09-15-priv-policy-fuelcal.md

 ---
-layout: post
+layout: privacypolicy
 author: Max Lepin
-title : "Privacy policy for Chrome extension Fuel Calculator"
+title : "Privacy Policy for Fuel Calculator"
-tags: [chrome, google, javascript, maps, trip, "cost-saving"]
+tags: [privacy, data]
 ---

-This Chrome extension doesn't collect any data
-<h1>Privacy Policy for Fuel Calculator</h1>

 (By "Fuel Calculator", we understand the Chrome extension Fuel Calculator available on the Chrome Web Store.)